Essential Gear at a Glance

 Fly Reels

-Cold water destinations present unique reel requirements that go far beyond basic drag systems.
-Anadromous species like king salmon and steelhead make blistering initial runs frequently exceeding 100 metres, whilst Mongolian taimen combine powerful surges with head-shaking violence that tests every component.
-Large arbor designs reduce line memory issues that plague traditional narrow spools and dramatically increase retrieval rates—crucial when fish suddenly reverse direction and run towards you.
-The drag system must perform flawlessly in wet, cold conditions, making fully sealed drag systems essential to prevent water intrusion or freezing that causes catastrophic failures precisely when you need reliability most.
+Cold water destinations present unique reel requirements beyond basic drag systems.
+Anadromous species like king salmon and steelhead make blistering initial runs frequently exceeding 100 metres, whilst Mongolian taimen combine powerful surges with head-shaking violence.
+Large arbor designs reduce line memory issues and dramatically increase retrieval rates—crucial when fish suddenly reverse direction.
+The drag system must perform flawlessly in wet, cold conditions, making fully sealed drag systems essential to prevent water intrusion or freezing.

 Balance between rod and reel becomes critical during long fishing days.
-Reels for 7 to 9 weight rods typically accommodate 200 to 250 metres of 30 lb backing.
+Reels for 7-9 weight rods typically accommodate 200-250 metres of 30 lb backing.
 Machined aluminium construction offers durability whilst managing weight effectively.

 - Size: Balanced to 7-9 weight rods